 I sincerely hope that you will leave our workshop feeling more informed and empowered to care for those affected by pregnancy loss and infant death AND inspired to continue your own learning about the topic.
 Additionally, I hope that you will have made meaningful connections with other members in our group who may make beneficial allies and provide additional resources for your ongoing work.

 After our work together, you will receive:

-a Certificate of Completion that attests to your 5-hour training (sent via email)
+a Certificate of Completion that attests to your 5- or 6-hour training

-a handout with the Resources and Quotations from the Training
+a handout with Resources and Quotations from the Training

 Discounts on Offerings (classes, workshops, consultations) from Inviting Abundance

-**I would like to empathize how beneficial this training can be - professionally & personally - even if there are no CEUs attached to it!
+**I would like to emphasize how beneficial this training can be - professionally & personally - even if there are no CEUs attached to it!